Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/it/learn-treasury.md

 id: learn-treasury
 title: Treasury
 sidebar_label: Treasury
-description: Details about AXIASolar's on-chain treasury.
+description: Details about AXIA's on-chain treasury.
 ---

 The Treasury is a pot of funds collected through transaction fees, slashing, [staking inefficiencies](learn-staking#inflation), etc. The funds held in the Treasury can be spent by making a spending proposal that, if approved by the [Council](learn-governance#Council), will enter a waiting period before distribution.
 This waiting period is known as the budget period, and its duration is subject to [governance](learn-governance), with the current default set to
 {{ spend_period }} days.
 The Treasury attempts to spend as many proposals in the queue as it can without running out of funds.

 If the Treasury ends a budget period without spending all of its funds, it suffers a burn of a percentage of its funds -- thereby causing deflationary pressure.
-{{ axiasolar: This percentage is currently at 1% on AXIASolar. :axiasolar }} {{ axialunar: This percentage is currently 0.2% on AXIALunar, with the amount currently going to [Society](https://lunar.wiki.axiacoin.network/docs/en/maintain-guides-society-axialunar) rather than being burned. :axialunar }}
+{{ AXIA: This percentage is currently at 1% on AXIA. :AXIA }} {{ axialunar: This percentage is currently 0.2% on AXIALunar, with the amount currently going to [Society](https://lunar.wiki.AXIA.network/docs/en/maintain-guides-society-axialunar) rather than being burned. :axialunar }}

 When a stakeholder wishes to propose a spend from the Treasury, they must reserve a deposit totaling 5% of the proposed spend (see below for variations).
 This deposit will be slashed if the proposal is rejected, and returned if it is accepted.